andrewacashner/hearingfaithms/chapters/chapter-3.md

 Scriptural and liturgical texts, require extensive knowledge not only of theology and literature, but also of technical music theory.
-Likewise, many of Padilla's musical puns---such as singing *máxima* on a breve, the thirty-three notes of the respuesta, and the quotation of the *tonus peregrinus*---would probably be accessible only to the performers themselves, if even they were paying close enough attention.
+Likewise, many of Padilla's musical puns---such as singing *máxima* on a breve, the thirty-three notes of the *respuesta*, and the quotation of the *tonus peregrinus*---would probably be accessible only to the performers themselves, if even they were paying close enough attention.
 Given the realities of hurried rehearsal schedules and the practical mindset of